 When someone goes viral it happens super-fast and that is exactly what occurred with Vivian Schoeller on a random Tuesday morning.
 The best part, she totally embraced it!!
 After a little snooping I was able to figure out her name, but it wasn’t until after Spartan and Biggest Loser had already contacted her.
 She quickly responded to my random Facebook message and I barely even got a chance to email her the questions.
 Vivian gave me my first ever direct message interview on Facebook.
 Whatever works, right?

 WOR: Hi!
 I am a blogger for Women of Obstacle Racing.
 If you are free to chat and share your story, I would love to write about you.

 Vivian: Ok!
-Love to chat with you!
-Should have been at a friends an hour ago, will do this soon.
+I love to chat with you!
+Should have been at friends an hour ago, will do this soon.
 Get questions ready.

 When she said to “get questions ready” I literally laughed out loud.
 Most people there is a bit of shyness and element of timidity.
 Not Vivian!

 Vivian: Nothing yet.
 We can use this.
 (Facebook messenger)

 (I send her a screenshot of the questions.)

 Vivian: I wrote down the questions.
 I have to charge the cell.
 I’ve been on it all morning!